 Bring elastic bands (exercise bands)

 They are ideal for exercise indoors when you do not want to leave home, be for the cold, rain or because it’s dark…and can be dangerous depending on the place.
 These elastic bands are very practical and I always carry them in my travels around the world.
 They weigh almost nothing and are very easy to carry in your backpack.
-Normally they are used in physical therapy but with different levels of resistance they are also very effective in maintaining muscle mass.
+Normally they are used in physical therapy but with different levels of resistance, they are also very effective in maintaining muscle mass.
 They are even used in space missions where the lack of gravity prevents the use of weights for exercise.
 There are a number of different exercises that can be done with these elastic bands.
 Take a look at the pictures below with some examples.
-And to buy these elastic bands, you can take a look at this link here with Amazon, or you can buy then here at eBay.
+And to buy these elastic bands, you can take a look at this link here with Amazon, or you can buy them here at eBay.
 And just have them delivered to your home.
 A jump rope is also lightweight, practical, and good for cardio for those who do not like to run.

 Download fitness videos

-These are great because you can work your whole body and, depending on the video, you will exercise even your ear!!
+These are great because you can work your whole body and, be depending on the video, you will exercise even your ear!!
 The only problem is that you need a laptop or something to be able to watch the video.
 Also, I do not think that you exercising like crazy in the social area of your hostel or in your dorm will be very welcome by your roommates.
-I think this option is better when you are in a hotel room or have a private room in hostel.
+I think this option is better when you are in a hotel room or have a private room in a hostel.
 Space is also something important so then you can do it outside if you don’t mind prying eyes.

 Hostel’s bathrooms or shower

 That’s my option when all else have failed.
-Maybe it’s be too late and there is nowhere to run (to tell the truth, there is always somewhere to run).
+Maybe it’s too late and there is nowhere to run (to tell the truth, there is always somewhere to run).
 Maybe you think it’s too cold (so far, not even -20 °C/-4 °F were cold enough for me to stop running, so this excuse doesn’t count).
 Or simply you want to train your upper body and there is no option of doing it around where you are.
 Well, this situation already happened to me, and as I was sleeping in a hostel dorm, so I wouldn’t exercise in front of everyone.
 I went to the bathroom and I exercised inside, doing push-ups, abdominals, squats and other exercises.
 Okay, I know this is not the most socially acceptable thing, but at least I know someone else who does the same (my girlfriend…I think that’s why we work well with each other).
 Just do not forget to leave the bathroom or shower from time to time to not keep people waiting.
 It’s just funny when you come out of the bathroom snorting tired and people look at you and think:”!!
 Wow, was it that hard to come out?!?!”

 Make exercising or sports part of your trip